whispir/api/source/includes/_contacts.md

 Authorization: Basic am9obi5zbWl0aDpteXBhc3N3b3Jk
 ```

-Updating a contact can be performed using a DELETE request to the /contacts/{id} endpoint.
+Deleting a contact can be performed using a DELETE request to the /contacts/{id} endpoint.
 So, to perform this, one must be knowing the exact “link” associated with the contact.

 After performing this request, the response does not contain any information other than the headers as it is not necessary.